TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ### Library: `uibrouter.js` (FE router)

 * Add option to auto scroll to a css selector on route change.
+* Add a function to auto-rotate routes.
+* Add a function to go to next/previous route.
+* Update "FE Router Test" example with an auto-rotate flow.

 ### Web Component: `uib-var` (internal)